andreyboytsov/LION-tSNE/README.md

-# LION-tSNE (Local Interpolation with Outlier detectioN)
+# LION-tSNE (Local Interpolation with Outlier coNtrol)

 Extension of TSNE algorithm to incorporate new and changed data.

 Work in progress

-Note: it was previously called DynamicTSNE, but then I found out that this name is already used.
-There is still a lot of renaming to be done for classes, files, etc.

 Available under 3-clause BSD license.
 Uses some gradient descent code from sklearn package (which is also avaiable under